 Insurance can be a complex endeavor, especially when you're not sure which coverage type is best for you.
 This is particularly true for healthcare professionals.
 For medical directors, it is essential to understand the subtle differences between medical director insurance and traditional medical malpractice insurance coverage.

-Protecting against financial loss and reputation damage is important for all physicians, but what about medical directors?
+Protecting against financial loss and reputation damage is important for all physicians, but what about directors?

 That's why Indigo is here to help you make the decision that is right for you.
 In this blog, we explain the distinctions between medical director insurance and medical malpractice insurance in a simple manner.
 This will help you make informed decisions about the coverage you need.